-The hand plane is the sole tool on the list that hasn’t been completely supplanted by a power version.
+The sole tool on the list that hasn’t been completely supplanted by a power version?
+The hand plane.
 In fact, it’s still the most practical option in some cases – whether for truing up a sticky door frame, chamfering an edge, or just smoothing out a rough surface.
 For the purists among us, there’s a higher level of satisfaction that comes from working a piece with a hand plane.

 Before Power Tools We Had the Hand Miter Saw

-If the table saw is the cornerstone of the jobsite or shop, the mite saw is the keystone.
-It’s an indispensable tool for crosscuts and trim work that includes angles (miters) and bevels.
-But the tradesmen of yesteryear were nothing if not resourceful, and they had their own manual versions.
+If the table saw is the cornerstone of the jobsite or shop, the miter saw is the keystone.
+This indispensable tool made crosscuts for trim work that included angles (miters) and bevels.
+But the tradesmen of yesteryear were nothing if not resourceful, and they had their own manual vintage hand tools.
 Although you can still buy such miter boxes and saws today, you’re not likely to see them in use!
 Alternative miter systems were a bit more sophisticated, but we sure are happy with modern-day versions!

 The Original Framing Nailers

-We could talk about tools, old and new, all day long… hey, that is what we do!
+We could talk about antique and vintage hand tools all day long… actually, we do!
 Sweet gig.
 But we’ve got to land this plane (the air version, not the hand one).
 So we’ll wrap up with the greatest tool of all time: the framing hammer.
 Before pneumatic tools or battery-powered nailers came the tried-and-true hammer.

-The nail has been used for millennia.
+Workers have used the nail for millennia.
 You have to figure that the nail’s been doing something right.
 Over time, the nail delivery system improved even as the nail itself stayed about the same.
-Today, brad, finish, roofing, and even framing nails are driven with nail guns that make quick, easy work of driving.
+Today, we drive brad, finish, roofing, and even framing nails with nail guns.
+These make quick, easy work of driving.
 Pneumatic power drives a majority of these tools, however, gas and battery-powered nailers continue growing in popularity.

 Quite often, nails are installed as they always have been—with a good ol’ hammer.

 Did We Miss Anything?

 Thanks for joining us for this trip down memory lane of what did they use before power tools.
 If you’re a Pro and you have some tool nostalgia, add your comments below!